mancol01/python-repo-1/README.md

 # python-repo-1

-a repo for my py projects
+## Repo for my py academic projects
 -added a new script and renamed two scripts
+-adding a new 14 python files